 - change the basis for reapportioning seats in the House;

-- reconstitute the Senate as the Chamber of Deputies;
+- reconstitute the Senate as a representative body;

 - require Ranked Choice Voting;